top-tier-ci-coders/pgmpy/Report.md

 https://github.com/pgmpy/pgmpy/blob/29955e759b766edddbd88cce8a70fe1c326c7497/pgmpy/base/DirectedGraph.py
 ### 0 BayesianModel.active_trail_nodes(self, variables, observed=None)
 **Input**
-**variables**: str or array-like, variables whose active trails are to be found.
+**variables**: str or array like, variables whose active trails are to be found.
 **observed**: List of nodes (optional).
 If given the active trails would be computed assuming these nodes to be observed.
 **Output**
 Returns a dictionary with the given variables as keys and all the nodes reachable from that respective variable as values.

 ### 1 BayesianModel.local_independencies(self, variables)
 **Input**
-**variables**: str or array-like variables whose local independencies are to be found.
+**variables**: str or array like variables whose local independencies are to be found.
 **Output**
 Returns an instance of Independencies containing the local independencies of each of the variables.